 Answer: A kettlebell weight.

 There you have it!
 Thanks for reading through all 52 of our trivia theme ideas you can use for your next game night.
 We hope they serve as good brain fodder while you’re compiling trivia questions and planning your event.
+For more trivia night inspo, check out this list of weird questions you can use!

 Do you have a question idea for one of these themes?
 Or another theme idea you’d like us to feature?
 Let us know down in the comments below.
 Happy quizzing!